-4 Best Kitchen Storage Organization Ideas For Your 2022 Spring Cleaning Checklist
+4 Best Kitchen Storage Organization Ideas For Your 2022 Summer Cleaning Checklist

-Spring cleaning is intimidating, we get it.
+The one thing that's more intimidating than Spring Cleaning?
+Summer Cleaning.
 We’ve all gathered a little extra clutter over the winter months.
 So, now the question stands: what do you do with it all?

 First thing’s first: choose which room you’re going to start with.
 Sure, it can be overwhelming to think about what you need to get rid of in the bathroom and the bedroom and the kitchen and so on.
 But, if you focus on only one room at a time, your project instantly becomes manageable and you will be set up for success.
 Today, we’re focusing on the kitchen:

 - Work on one zone at a time.
 We recommend organizing your kitchen into the following zones: Pantry, Cabinets, Refrigerator/Freezer, Countertops/Drawers